audit in a Nutshell

 How does the audit work?
 And what marks a successful auditing?
 A short introduction:

 The audit records the status quo of the family and life cycle measures already offered, systematically develops the individual potential of the company/organization and ensures that family awareness is anchored in corporate culture by means of binding target agreements.
-After successful completion of this process, an independent board of trustees, who are prominently represented with representatives from industry, academia, politics and associations, decides upon the issue of the certificate for the audit.
+After successful completion of this process, an independent board of trustees, who are prominently represented with representatives from industry, academia, politics and canadian pharmacy associations, decides upon the issue of the certificate for the audit.
 The practical implementation is annually reviewed by the berufundfamilie Service GmbH.

 Certificates for the audit workandfamily were first awarded in 1999.
 The audit family-friendly university has been offered since 2002.